1. Home

 Time Domain Reflectometry (TDR) is electrical equipment for testing networks by measuring the reflections that appear from a signal going through a transmission environment.
 TDR is used as a PCB tester to find faults in high-frequency boards.

-TDR return loss measurement scheme
+TDR return loss measurement scheme.

 The Resistivity of Solvent Extract (ROSE) Testing – is one of the easiest and most reliable circuit board testing procedures in PCB and PCBa manufacturing.
 It can effectively analyze and identify any faults and significant surface residues remaining from manufacturing processes.